celery/celery/docs/userguide/tasks.rst

-    When using multiple decorators in combination with the task decorator you must make sure that the `task` decorator is applied last (which in Python oddly means that it must be the first in the list):
+    When using multiple decorators in combination with the task decorator you must make sure that the `task` decorator is applied last (oddly, in Python this means it must be first in the list):

     .. code-block:: python